Print Media Advertising is dead according to most online Guru’s.

 If you are in a network marketing or affiliate marketing business you will often find that your competition isn’t often companies with competing products in your niche.

 It is probably going to be distributors and affiliates selling the same products that you are.

 Worrying isn’t it?

-I don’t know if you have a online sales funnel like the one we use in the ‘Get-em Keep-em Grow-em strategy‘ or you send people to squeeze pages to sell your products but in this short post, I’m going to show you how to get off-line leads via newspaper advertising at a rate that is cheaper than most people trying to sell what you are selling.
+I don’t know if you have a online sales funnel like the one we use in the ‘Get-em Keep-em Grow-em strategy‘ or you send people to squeeze pages to sell your products but in this short post I’m going to show you how to get off-line leads via print media advertising at a rate that is lower than your competitors in the marketplace.

 How cool is that?

 The first thing that you should remember about print advertising is that you should…

 Don’t do it.